 Will Catalog Viewer ever include other perils?

 Yes.
-Additional perils will be included in subsequent releases, likely beginning with earthquake.
+Additional perils will be included in subsequent releases, likely beginning with wildfire and earthquake.

 What are the real-time advisories that are available and when will the new advisories become available in the product?